Laura Hussey Barrister Atkin Chambers

 The Legal 500

-Prior to joining Atkin Chambers Laura spent a number of years gaining valuable and wide-ranging experience in banking and commercial roles.
+Prior to joining Atkin Chambers Laura spent a number of years gaining valuable experience in banking and commercial roles.
 She now applies that experience to her work in order to provide practical and commercially sensitive advice.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

-• Acting for an IT provider, including on various interim applications, in a claim concerning variations and unpaid invoices.
+• Acting for an I.T. provider, including on various interim applications, in a claim concerning variations and unpaid invoices.

 • Advising a main contractor on S.32 of the Limitation Act and the meaning of ‘deliberate concealment’.